tnt944445/CSharp-Pebble-Connect/README.md

 # CSharp-Pebble-Connect
-Allows you to use any .NET language to send a message to your pebble
+Allows you to use C# to send a message to your pebble

 #Using it
 C#